 25470.
 Cognitive Diversity.
 How is the diversity of human experience reflected in the mind?
 In this course, we will explore how subtle contrasts between languages and cultures can influence the way people perceive and conceptualize the world, and how differences between people’s bodies can give rise to differences in their brains and minds.
 The research we’ll discuss points toward a new understanding of how minds develop, and raises new questions about what’s universal in the human mind and what depends on the specifics of our physical and social experiences.
 D. Casasanto.
 Spring.

 25670.
 Psychology of Class and Status.
 The US is confronted with unprecedented income inequality and lack of social mobility, resulting in deepening class divisions.
 Social class and status pervasively affect multiple aspects of our human existence.
 But, what is status?
 More importantly, how does it accomplish this?
 Status-based hierarchies are omnipresent and guide social organization for a broad range of species, from ants to humans.
 This course reviews theories and diverse conceptualizations of what constitutes social class and status among humans through the prism of experimental social and cognitive psychology.
 The class focuses on empirical evidence that describes how our own relative rank in society shapes who we are.
 It examines and analyzes the deep and far-reaching effects of class, as a social and environmental factor, on brain structure and functions.
 The course pays particular attention to how social class affects executive functions (i.e., planning, execution, reasoning, and problem solving), language, stress, and health.
 In addition, it evaluates competing theories that attempt to provide distinct pathways to achieving higher social rank.
 Course content explores how we perceive and respond to variations in social status among those who surround us, and how social class impacts morality, perspective taking, and individual differences.
 Discussions focus on how subjective social status influences our mental health outcomes, psychological, and physiological functioning.
 The course emphasizes multiple levels of analysis, and thus previous knowledge of biological psychology and social neurosciences is encouraged, but not required.
 I. Gyurovski.
-Spring.
+TBD.

 25700.
 The Psychology of Negotiation.Negotiation is ubiquitous in interpersonal interactions, from making plans for a trip with friends or family, to determining working conditions with an employer, to managing international conflicts.
 In this course we examine the structure of different negotiations and the psychology that governs the processes and outcomes of a negotiation.
 For instance, we consider the role of perceptions, expectations, intuitions and biases.
 We evaluate the role of information processing, modes of communication and power in influencing a negotiated outcome.
 We see how the psychology of trust, reciprocity, fairness, cooperation and competition can affect our ability to benefit from an exchange or contribute to the escalation of conflict.
 To better understand the dynamics of the negotiation process, we learn both through engaging in a variety of negotiation role-plays and relating these experiences to research findings.
 It is highly recommended to take "25101 The Psychology of Decision Making" before taking this course, as it provides the conceptual foundations.
 B. Keysar.
 Winter.